Peate is an ancient name dating from the times of the Anglo-Saxon

 Early Notables of the Peate family (pre 1700)

-between the 15th and 17th centuries; Phineas Pett...
-Another 36 words (3 lines of text) are included under the topic Early Peate Notables in all our PDF Extended History products and printed products wherever possible.
+, and, though some of his kin may have settled in the north, it is more probable that he belonged to the...
+Another 106 words (8 lines of text) are included under the topic Early Peate Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peate family to the New World and Oceana